 Ever since I began seeing U2 concerts during the Elevation Tour, I have preferred watching the band from GA.
 For those unfamiliar with GA – it is a concert ticket on the floor that is first-come-first-serve.
 But the GA is more than just a ticket.
 Because it is first-come-first-serve, there is the inevitable situation where dedicated fans queue (line) up early, in order to secure a good place on the floor near the stage.
 Some cities have fans line up over night, while others wait for days.
 Indeed, a community of fans have arisen out of these U2 queues.
 As such, norms, understandings, and expectations have developed over time by fans on what to expect when we line up for general admission.
-I should stress that these are not my rules or anybody else’s set rules, this is a collection of behavioural observations I’ve noticed in 70+ GA lines I’ve seen around the world, throughout Europe, North America, Australia, and South America.
+I should stress that these are not my rules or anybody else’s set rules, this is a collection of behavioural observations I’ve noticed in 90+ GA lines I’ve seen around the world throughout Europe, North America, Australia/New Zealand, and South America.

 Table of Contents:

 2) Buying GA Tickets